Link: Terrain360 Appomattox River (Interactive video)

 PUBLIC PARKS along the Appomattox River and Trail including water access:

-Click on park name to see Google map direstions.
+Click on park name to see Google map directions.

-• Hopewell City Park, 205 Appomattox Street, Hopewell 23680 – Water access; Sandy beach; Play equipment; Sidewalk Trail to City Point, 1 mi.
+• Hopewell City Park, 205 Appomattox Street, Hopewell 23680 – Water access; Hopewell Riverwalk Trailhead; Sandy beach for swimming and launching kayak; Play equipment; Sidewalk Trail to City Point, 1 mi.

-• Appomattox River Regional Park, 800 FOLAR Trail, Prince George, VA 23860 – Trails, 3.37 miles; Pavilion; Picnic Shelter;, Restrooms; Fishing Pier; Water access; Kayak launch structure.
+• Appomattox River Regional Park, 800 FOLAR Trail, Prince George, VA 23860 – Trails, 3.37 miles; Fishing Pier; Water access; Kayak launch structure; Pavilion; Picnic Shelter; Restrooms.

 • Appamatuck Park, 151 Archer Avenue, Colonial Heights 23834 – Bank fishing and natural shoreline (short carry for canoe/kayak).
 The park takes its name and spelling from Captain John Smith’s 1612 map of Virginia.
 The spot is marked on the 1612 map with a Maltese cross (one of 24 in 3 states).
 In 2016, the Chesapeake Conservancy placed a John Smith Trail Cross Marker at the park, making it one of only 8 placed so far.

 • White Bank Park, 400 White Bank Road, Colonial Heights, VA 23834 – 22 acres overlooking Swift Creek.
-Boat ramp, Fishing pier; Restrooms; Pavilion.
+Boat ramp (paved), Fishing pier; Restrooms; Pavilion.

 • Fort Clifton Park, 100 Brockwell Lane, Colonial Heights, VA 23834 – Fishing pier, Trails, Restrooms.
-No ramp
+No water craft access

-• Pocahontas Island Park, Rolfe St., Petersburg, VA – Trail, .5 mi.; Water access; Natural shoreline; No ramp structure.
+• Pocahontas Island Park, Rolfe St., Petersburg, VA – Trail, .5 mi.; Water access; Kayak launch area (gravel); Natural shoreline; No ramp structure.

 • Chesterfield Ettrick/VSU Trail, 21701 Jackson Street, Petersburg, VA 23803 – Trail, .35 mi.
 No water access.

-• Ferndale Appomattox Riverside Park, Ferndale Rd., Dinwiddie 23805 – Canal Trail, 3 mi; Play equipment; Water access and trail; Canal kayak launch area – natural shoreline.
+• Ferndale Appomattox Riverside Park, Ferndale Rd., Dinwiddie 23805 – Canal Trail, 3 mi; Play equipment; Water access and trail; Canal kayak launch area (gravel), natural shoreline.

 • John J. Radcliffe Conservation Area and Appomattox Canoe Launch, 21501 Chesdin Rd.,

-• Brasfield Dam to Appomattox Riverside Park, Ferndale – This is a great section of the river … If you are looking for whitewater, the area from the dam to Petersburg has class 2-3 when the water level (USGS water level) gets to around 12 ft.
-There is a good interpretive sign about the rapids at Ferndale park # 2 on the Interpretive map.
+• Brasfield Dam to Appomattox Riverside Park, Ferndale – This is a great section of the river … If you are looking for whitewater, the area from the dam to Petersburg can have class 2-3 when the water level is up.
+There is a good interpretive sign about the rapids at Ferndale Park # 2 on the Interpretive map.